SAP-samples/cap-service-integration-codejam/exercises/04-understand-service-mocking/README.md

 > On a related note, `cds run` is short for `cds serve all`, but without the `--with-mocks` and `--in-memory?` options.
 Think of `cds watch` as something that's only relevant for development, not production.

-Here's the help text for this option, i.e. the `--with-mocks` option for `cds serve`:
+Here's the help text for the `--with-mocks` option for `cds serve`:

 ```text
 Use this in combination with the variants serving multiple services.